centrifuge/documentation/docs/use/participate-in-network/index.md

 ##### Voting

-To vote for a proposal in a referendum, RAD holders lock tokens along with their vote.
+To vote for a proposal in a referendum, CFG holders lock tokens along with their vote.

 Votes are weighed based on 2 criteria:

-1. The number of RAD tokens locked
+1. The number of CFG tokens locked
 2. The amount of time these tokens will remained locked after the referendum

 This time-lock voting is implemented in order to ensure that some minimal economic buy-in to the result is needed and to dissuade vote selling.
 It is possible to vote without locking at all, for a heavy discount (90%) on the voting weight of the tokens.
 To use the full weight of the tokens, they must be locked for the entire enactment delay period beyond the end of the referendum.